 Shielings at Jægervatnet.
 Photo: Stine Barlinhaug

 The wilderness has always been important to harvesting resources.
 Alongside fishing, agriculture has been the basis for settlement in the area for many hundreds of years.

-In the landscape conservation area, there is a number of traces of earlier settlement both by the ocean and inside the valleys.
+In the protected landscape area, there is a number of traces of earlier settlement both by the ocean and inside the valleys.